Joe91/fun-bots/readme.md

 - shoot (0/1)

 ### Waypoint Menu
-- Start Trace (either 0 or fixed index)
+- Start Trace (either 0 or fixed index - if 0, the next free slot is used)
 - End Trace
 - Clear Trace (with Index)
 - Clear all traces